 Soft scale look like small, yellow, oval bodies on the underside of green sugarcane leaves.
-Associated with this insect is a fungus (sooty mould, Capnodium spp) that blackens the green leaves (Figure 5).
+Associated with this insect is a fungus (sooty mould, Capnodium sp) that blackens the green leaves (Figure 5).

 The adult scale does not move around, and dispersal is by the young first stage nymph.
 Dispersal is by crawling from one leaf to another or, more effectively, being blown by wind.
 The female attaches herself to the underside of leaves and feeds on the phloem sap.
-The duration of the life cycle for this species is not known, but for the closely related species, P. iceryi, it is between 35 and 60 days under tropical glasshouse conditions.